 c.
 The most well-known attack: Phishing

 Phishing is a form of social engineering attack.
-It is a scam in which the attacker tries to pretend to be someone else (your financial manager, a strategic partner, your bank, your neighborhood association, etc.) in order to deceive your vigilance.
+It is a scam in which the attacker tries to pretend to be someone else (your financial manager, a strategic partner, your bank, your neighborhood association, etc.) to deceive your vigilance.

 Among the techniques used, we often find the sending of an e-mail containing a link to a fraudulent site with the objective of :